ohnmarsoe-git/quiz-app/README.md

 The backend of the app will be built using Node.js and Express.js.
 It will expose a REST API that the frontend can use to interact with the database.
 The backend will also be responsible for handling user authentication and authorization.

-# Database

-The app will use MongoDB as its database.
-MongoDB is a NoSQL database that is well suited for storing and retrieving JSON data.

-# Frontend

-The frontend of the app will be built using React.js.
-React.js is a JavaScript library for building user interfaces.
-It is known for its speed, flexibility, and ease of use.

-# Functionality

-- Socail Login (GitHub, Google)
-- Authenication and Authorization with JWT Web Token
-- State management with React Context API
-- Fetching API with React Custom hook (CommonApi)
-- Login and Sigin fetch with React Custom hooks ( Login, Signup)
-- Utilize Tailwind Css

 # Features

 # Client View